How Does Scoring Work In Diving?

-Usually, during individual diving events at the Olympics, the FINA (the international governing body for diving) appoints seven judges and one referee.
+Usually, during individual diving events at the Olympics, the International Swimming Federation (FINA) appoints seven judges and one referee.
 Although the referee makes sure all rules and regulations are followed, they do not affect the score.
 The judges solely award scores based on the scale.

-Second, the take-off is the diver’s lift from the board, and they must show balance and control.
-The landing of the dive must have a proper angle and leave a safety margin between the board and diver.
+Take-off: The diver’s lift from the board, and they must show balance and control.
+The landing of the dive must have a proper angle and leave a safety margin between the board and the diver.

-Third, the elevation is the amount of lift or spring the diver gets from the take-off as that impacts the impression of the dive.
+Elevation: The amount of lift or spring the diver gets from the take-off, as that impacts the impression of the dive.
 Typically, a higher dive showcases the smoothness of the movement and significant accuracy.

-The highest score in diving will depend on the type of dive and the level of difficulty on a dive.
+The highest score in diving will depend on the type of dive and the level of difficulty of the dive.
 There is no universally accepted “high score” for a dive.
 The level of difficulty is a predetermined number and must be multiplied by the total sum of the dive.
 When judges are evaluating the dive, they must judge without regard to the difficulty.
 The highest score ever received for a dive was awarded to Yang Jian at the Tokyo Summer Olympics in 2020, with the dive receiving 112.75 points.
 Yang’s score slightly edged out the previous record-holder, Matthew Mitcham of Australia, who scored a 112.10 at the 2008 Summer Olympics in Beijing.

-The highest 2 scores and the lowest 2 scores are crossed out.
+The highest two scores and the lowest two scores are crossed out.
 These scores are discarded to help prevent any manipulation of scores from the judge’s side.
 This then allows a more objective point of view on the scores and can discard any outliers.
 For example, if the diving scores are as follows: 9, 8, 8, 8, 7, 7, 6.
-The two highest scores are 9 and 8 so they would be discarded, and 7 and 6 are the two lowest scores so they would also be discarded.
+The two highest scores are 9 and 8, so they would be discarded, and 7 and 6 are the two lowest scores, so they would also be discarded.
 The sum of the remaining scores would be: 8 + 8 + 7 = 23.